nnyyxxxx/banana/README.md

 in the configuration file via editing the `layout` option in the `general` section.
 Some options are different between layouts, for instance `focus_window` will cycle between windows in the `monocle` layout while in the `master&stack` layout it will simply focus the next window in the direction.
-Additionally `move_window` will cycle focus between the floating and existing monocle window.
+Additionally `cycle_focus` can be used to cycle focus between floating and a monocle window.

 There is an additional "layout", I wouldn't really call it a new layout since it's still master and stack basically.
 But it's called `centered_master` if set to true windows are arranged right